space-concordia-robotics/robotics-prototype/README.md

 ### Cloning and Pulling Updates for Dependencies
 We managed our third party dependencies with the cli tool: "vcs import"
-- `sudo apt-get install python-vcstools`
+- `sudo apt-get install python-vcstools ros-foxy-image-common`
 \
 \
 In the robot/rospackages/ directory run: